The start of this article is here.

 In practice, it is not at all clear what “manufacture” means in the statute–we know the common meaning of the word, and we can categorize many activities as involving manufacture, but we can’t reason from the abstraction back to any particular instance of manufacturing and say with confidence this is the meaning intended–we cannot differentiate an integrated circuit embodying a subject invention from an automobile that happens to have that integrated circuit as one part among thousands.
 If one asserts that all of these variations are intended, then the scope of the requirement is truly broad.

 The complication arises when we add the adverb “substantially.”
 This addition is ambiguous in multiple ways.
 Does “manufactured substantially” mean that most product is manufactured in the United States and some product could be manufactured elsewhere?
-Or does it mean that for each product, most of the parts or value or time spent must be from the United States?
+Or does it mean that for each product, most of the parts? or value? or time spent manufacturing? must be from the United States.
 Who can say?

 Furthermore how does one determine whether something is “substantially” manufactured in a given location?
 If all the parts are made in China, but the final assembly is done in the United States, is the product manufactured substantially in the United States?
 Even if the parts subject to the patent on the subject invention are made in China?
 What if the parts are made in the United States at great expense, but the time-consuming and specialized assembly is done in China?
 Where has the substantial part of the manufacturing been done?

 There are plenty of variations on this theme.
 Other than grossly simple production work all done in one location, there is no good way at all to establish what “manufactured substantially” means.
 Does “substantially” track the number of parts, the time involved, the importance of parts or function, assembly and packing, the relative size of parts, or merely location?